ErikNgigi/ericngigi-blog/README.md

 ## Contributing

 Found a bug or have a feature idea?
-Feel free to open an issue or submit a pull request.
-Please follow the contributing guidelines.
+Feel free to open an issue or submit a pull [pull request](https://github.com/ErikNgigi/EricNgigi/pulls).
+Please follow the [contributing guide](contributing.md).

 ## License

-This theme is released under the GPLv2 license.
+This theme is released under the [GPLv2 license](https://github.com/ErikNgigi/EricNgigi/blob/master/LICENSE.
 Feel free to use and modify it according to your needs.